JCTInfinity/ok-coders-summer-2016-back-end/11-mongoose/11-01-mongoose-mongodb-in-node.md

 These two handlers add callbacks for the database events `error` and `open`.
 Any time mongoose encounters an error with the database its raises an `error` event and our callback will log the error.
 We'll also see a confirmation that the database connection was successful when the applicaiton first starts up.

 Let's confirm that.
-If you're node application is already running Ctr-C to quit it and start it up again:
+If your node application is already running Ctr-C to quit it and start it up again:

 	$ npm start